cuhsat/pssst/doc/api.md

 ===
 Our REST API is based on HTTP and designed to be lean and mean.
 All messages will be stored protocol agnostic.
 You can also add more fields to the HTTP body.
-The only fields required by the server are `nonce`, `data` and `key`.
-All clients are requested to send an unique `user-agent` header per implementation.
+The only fields required by the server are `nonce` and `data`.
+All clients are requested to send an unique `user-agent` header per version.

 A [RAML](http://raml.org) specification of the API is available under [`api.raml`](api.raml).